SuffolkLITLab/ALKiln/CONTRIBUTING.md

 npm run unit
 ```

-When done you want to test a new branch or internal test interview files have been updated, clean up before setting up again:
+If you or someone else changes the interview code in `./docassemble`, you have to clean up the old data on the server before running `setup` again:
 ```
 npm run takedown
 ```